 We have to ask a question.
 What about the Canaanites?
 Where are they in this picture?
 Now God is love.
 He judges without respect of person.
 Was His providence given the Israelites as a blessing also providence to the Cannaanites, even though on the surface they were the victims of a tremendous curse?
 Think about it.

-We'll turn to another one in Psalm 18:7.
+We will turn to another one in Psalm 18:7.
 This one involves David.

 Psalm 18:7 Then the earth shook and trembled; the foundations also of the hills moved and were shaken, because he was wroth.